Information for Parents

 Fun: As well as the excitement and fun of being a Tribute in the Hunger Games, we all have a lot of fun with games, activites, music, and hanging out round the base camp before and after the Games .
 Above all else the Tributes who join us have a great time and laugh, meeting new people and spending time outdoors.

-Staff: All WildWise staff are DBS checked (formally CRB).
-The lead instructor Robin Bowman has worked with teenagers in the outdoors for 13 years (see his biog on each camp's page) and has two children of his own.
+All WildWise staff are DBS checked (formally CRB).
+The lead instructor Robin Bowman has worked with teenagers in the outdoors for 16 years (see his biog on each camp's page) and has two children of his own.
+We have a large staff to child ratio.
+On last summer's Hunger Games camp we had 15 staff and on the Mockingjay camp we had 25 staff.
+We have between 4 and 6 adults on a pastoral care team for each camp alone.
 Some of the staff will be qualified in outdoor First Aid.

 Camping equipment: please see General Camp Information.